 The risk management system is subject to a monthly reporting process (risk inventory) which involves identifying new risks and carrying out a follow-up assessment of existing risks.
+These risks are reported if they exceed the threshold defined in the Group's risk management policy.
+Risks that remain below the threshold are left at segment level and evaluated at "0" in the Group, as the sum of these risks is immaterial for the Group even on a cumulative basis.
 The information collected in this way is summarized in a risk report that is also prepared each month and addressed to the Executive Board of KUKA Group.
 This report contains a top 10 risk assessment and a risk exposure assessment (overall risk situation) for the business segments, KUKA Aktiengesellschaft as the holding company and KUKA Group.
 The top 10 risks are also a fixed part of internal monthly management reporting and are discussed at monthly results discussions between the Executive Board of KUKA Group and the management of the business segments and KUKA AG.
 The identified risks are additionally presented and explained in more detail to the Executive Board each quarter by the Risk Management Committee.
 The committee also determines whether any measures already implemented to minimize risk are adequate or whether further steps need to be initiated.
 It assesses the plausibility of the reported risks and determines how to avoid similar risks in the future.
 The risk report is also reviewed during Executive Board and Supervisory Board meetings, especially by the Audit Committee.

-The management of the business segments and the individual subsidiaries is directly responsible for the early identification, control and communication of the respective risks.
+Direct responsibility for the early identification, control and communication of risks lies with the management of the business segments and the individual subsidiaries, as well as with those responsible for the respective holding functions.
 Risk managers in the central and decentralized business units ensure that the reporting process is uniform with clearly defined reporting channels and reporting thresholds that are adapted to the business segments and KUKA AG.
 Internal ad hoc announcements are mandatory whenever risks exceed the Group's defined reporting thresholds.
 Standard procedures applied throughout the Group ensure that risk management is efficient and effective.
 Corporate Risk Management coordinates the risk management system.
 Here, the individual risks identified are compiled into the aforementioned top 10 risk overviews or risk exposure overviews, communicated and monitored.
 This role is based within KUKA Aktiengesellschaft's Corporate Controlling department, which reports directly to the CFO of KUKA Aktiengesellschaft.
 This ensures that risk management is an integral component of KUKA Group's overall planning, control and reporting process.

 In principle, the Group's risk management system enables the Executive Board to identify material risks at an early stage, initiate appropriate steps to counter these risks and monitor implementation of the steps.
-The internal audit department regularly monitors compliance with the risk management guideline of KUKA Group and therefore whether existing procedures and tools are effective.
+The internal audit department regularly monitors compliance with the risk management policy of KUKA Group and therefore whether existing procedures and tools are effective.
 It also audits those responsible for the risks if this is relevant.
 The internal audit department also regularly audits the risk management process to ensure efficiency and continuous improvement.
 Furthermore, external auditors check that the early risk identification system is suitable for early identification of risks that could threaten the existence of the company as a going concern.

-In addition to the risk management system, KUKA Group has an internal control system (see management report, "Internal control and risk management system" section, page 57) above and beyond the risk management system, which it uses to continuously monitor the appropriateness of the corporation's business and accounting processes and identify potential improvements.
+In addition to the risk management system, KUKA Group has an internal controlling system (see management report, "Internal control and risk management system" section) above and beyond the risk management system, which it uses to continuously monitor the appropriateness of the corporation's business and accounting processes and identify potential improvements.